On this page:

 65Org32 with all 32-bit

-I will improve this as I get feedback, but for now it should be complete enough that anyone who really wants to take advantage of it can.
-I can supply 1Mx8 EPROM pairs with the tables pre-programmed into them.
+You can download the files linked below, or I can supply 1Mx8 EPROM pairs with the tables pre-programmed into them.
 Many thanks to Tony (Nightmaretony on the 6502.org forum) for helping get them programmed on his Needham's Electronics EMP-10 programmer, and for donating some ST Microelectronics M27C801-100's for this.
-Until I run out of those, the price will only be what it costs to ship them.
-I'm in kind of a race to get more material posted on my website while my job is slow.
-If you want to use the data to program your own ROMs or load into RAM, be my guest.
-That's what it's here for.
+The price will only be what it costs to ship them.
 If you have questions or comments or find problems, please email me at the address at the bottom.

 AboutHexFiles.html has a description of all the hex files, including differences between similarly named ones and how to change the bank number if desired.
 (I'm calling 64KB a bank, as on the 65816.)
 It could also be called "HowToUse.html" because it also includes some helps on how to get the extras, like

 Intel Hex is of course a text file, and most of the hex files here are 360KB in length, for 128KB of ROM space.
 The longest ones are INVERT.HEX and SQUARE.HEX at 720KB for 256KB of ROM space each.
 INVERT.HEX is partly for getting inverses (which makes division faster, because you can multiply by the inverse).
 The byte order of two- and four-byte cells is reversed, ie, "little-endian," low byte first, for normal 6502 and 65816 operation, one of the things these processors do to improve performance.